What does being a contractor mean?

 - You do not get paid for public holidays that you do not work

-- No putting aside enough for tax and ACC – put money aside every time you get paid
+- No putting aside enough for tax – put money aside every time you get paid

 - Not getting advice upfront – get the experts involved early.
 Your accountant can help you decide the best structure to save you tax.